GemGreenPokemon/SMP_Mentor_Mentee_Mobile_App/database_schema.md

-  student_id TEXT UNIQUE,                    -- Human-readable unique identifier mentor TEXT,                               -- Mentor's student_id (for mentees) mentee TEXT,                               -- JSON array of mentee student_ids (for mentors, up to 3) created_at INTEGER NOT NULL
+  student_id TEXT UNIQUE,                    -- Human-readable unique identifier mentor TEXT,                               -- Mentor's student_id (for mentees) mentee TEXT,                               -- JSON array of mentee student_ids (for mentors, up to 3) acknowledgment_signed TEXT CHECK(acknowledgment_signed IN ('yes', 'no', 'not_applicable')) DEFAULT 'not_applicable', -- For mentees only: 'yes', 'no', 'not_applicable' for non-mentees created_at INTEGER NOT NULL
 );
 ```